bjohnson55/bjohnson55/README.md

 # My Website
 > This project revolves around creating my own web presence online.
-Utilizing a Boostrapmade template I have created my own portfolio site that is all about me, my interests, and my accomplishments.
+Utilizing a template I have created my own portfolio site that is all about me, my interests, and my contact info.
 > Visit site [_here_](https://happy-sea-03bd0c510.1.azurestaticapps.net).

 ## Table of Contents